MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 Power Automate frequently checks for updates and displays appropriate notifications.

 Update notifications offer you the option to delay the update and proceed with it at a later time.
-If you don't wish to receive any update notifications, uncheck the **Show update notifications** option in the general settings.
+If you don't wish to receive any update notifications, clear the **Show update notifications** option in the general settings.

-To manually update, select **Check for updates** in the general settings.
+To manually update Power Automate for desktop, select **Check for updates** in the general settings.

 ## Switch organization

-If you're a member of more than one tenant, you can switch between them by selecting their alias at the top right corner of the console and clicking on **Switch organization**.
+If you're a member of more than one tenant, you can switch organizations by selecting the organization name at the top right corner of the console and then select **Switch organization**.

 :::image type="content" source="media/console/switch-tenant.png" alt-text="Screenshot of the switch tenants option.":::